rswilkens/aclpub2-Tutorial/README.md

 ## How to export yml files from OpenReview
 TBC (Rodrigo)

-## How to test the tool to generate your proceedings
+## Testing the tool to generate your proceedings
 Now that you know the expected structure of the proceedings and you know how to edit/export the required `.yml` input files, you are ready to test the tool to automatically generate the proceedings.
 First of all, follow the Setup procedures.

 Then, as a training example, we made at your disposal in the examples/sigdial repository all the files you would need to correctly generate the proceedings.